Audience Activation: Turn Segments Into Revenue Workflows

 Every useful audience activation workflow should start with the entry signal.
 A workflow cannot be governed until the team knows what causes it to begin.
 The signal might be a CRM update, a marketing audience change, a payment event, a shipment exception, a model output, a form submission, or a system health metric.

-The second layer is context.
+For Audience Activation: Turn Segments Into Revenue Workflows, the second layer is context.
 Context tells the workflow what the signal means.
 A form fill from a qualified account is different from a low-fit contact.
 A failed payment on a high-value customer is different from a failed payment on an abandoned trial.
 A stale deal with executive activity is different from a stale deal with no buyer engagement.
 Context is what prevents automation from treating every event the same way.

-The third layer is policy.
+For Audience Activation: Turn Segments Into Revenue Workflows, the third layer is policy.
 Policy defines what the system is allowed to do.
 It may route a case to an owner, suppress a campaign, create a task, pause an agent, enrich a record, or trigger a customer message.
 Policy can include thresholds, consent rules, territory rules, eligibility rules, risk bands, and evidence requirements.

 The fourth layer is exception handling. low-consent records, stale segments, overlap with suppression lists, sensitive accounts, and unclear fit should pause before launch.
 This is the layer that separates dependable automation from brittle automation.
 The happy path is easy to design.
 The exception path is where trust is built.